sirajudheenam/vagrant-centos7/README.md

 	sudo mkdir ~/vagrantboxes
 	cd ~/vagrantboxes

-package the box based on the CENTOS VM you have created
+package the box based on the CENTOS VM you have created. `CENTOS7` is the VM we have created before

 	vagrant package --base CENTOS7

-This will create a file called package.box on the CWD
+This will create a file called package.box on the CWD.
+To override the output file

 	vagrant package --base CENTOS7 --output centos7.box